Waste of time to me is one of the worst possible things.

-Anxiety, worry, shame, fear, limiting beliefs. all of these things are all energetic blockages that are associated with behaviors, repeated actions, habits, memories, traumatic events, all sorts of things.
+Anxiety, worry, shame, fear, limiting beliefs. all of these things are all energetic blockages that are associated with behaviors, repeated actions, habits, memories, traumatic events, and all sorts of things.

-So the tapping actually helps to clear the energetic blockages while you’re talking where, as the talk therapy does not pack that same punch or go to the same depths typically of rooting out the core causes.
+So the tapping actually helps to clear the energetic blockages while you’re talking where, as talk therapy does not pack that same punch or go to the same depths typically of rooting out the core causes.

 A lot of times, and especially because of the amount of time with talk therapy that it can take to kind of peel back the layers, and we peel back layers of EFT too. don’t get me wrong. it’s not like he’s free to the center, but the delicacy and things that can get used a lot more with talk therapy. so that you don’t seem rude as a therapist or whatever.

-A lot of that can get worked in different ways with eft so that you can really get in there a lot faster. and that’s the way I practice.
+A lot of that can get worked in different ways with EFT so that you can really get in there a lot faster. and that’s the way I practice.

 I go for what?
-We can get routed out as fast as possible without re-traumatization or distress so that you feel better because that’s the reason that people seek therapy is to feel better.
+We can get routed out as fast as possible without re-traumatization or distress so that you feel better because that’s the reason that people seek therapy to feel better.